 At each fiscal year's outset, our executive officers present to the Board of Directors a financial goal or budget for the year.
 The Committee believes that Mr. Laurans Mendelson should receive a bonus equal to roughly 200% of his eligible compensation and that Messrs.
-Mendelson (Eric and Victor) and Mr. Macau should receive a bonus equal to roughly 110% of their eligible compensation if the Company meets a budgeted, meaningful growth goal.
-In 2021, the bonus required 15% growth in the following financial metrics (collectively referred to as the "Financial Metrics") for the six months ended October 31, 2021 as compared to the six months ended October 31, 2020:
+Mendelson (Eric and Victor) and Mr. Macau should receive a bonus equal to roughly 120% of their eligible compensation if the Company meets a budgeted, meaningful growth goal.
+In 2022, the bonus required 10% growth in the following financial metrics (collectively referred to as the "Financial Metrics") for fiscal year 2022 as compared to fiscal year 2021:

-- Net income attributable to HEICO - Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) - Cash flow from operating activities ("Operating Cash Flow")
+- Net income attributable to HEICO - Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA)\ - Cash flow from operating activities ("Operating Cash Flow")